rheamathias/SOFE3980U-Lab3-Part1/README.md

    kubectl delete service mysql-service
    ```

-## Deployment using YAML files (the easiest way)
+## Deployment using YAML files (the easy way)
 In this section, the MySQL image will be deployed over the GKE cluster using YAML files.
-A YAML file is a file containing the configuration used to set the deployment and the service.
+A YAML file contains the configuration used to set the deployment and the service.
 1. Clone the GitHub repository
    ```cmd
    cd ~